 Current members of the Board are listed on the Companies House website.

 The Assessment Board

-Thus consists of the chief examiner, the external verifier (if they elect to attend) and internal verifier, invited members and representation of examiners (who may elect to be represented by proxy by one of their number).
+The Board consists of the quality assurance manager (QAM), chief examiner, the external verifier (if they elect to attend) and internal verifier, invited members and representation of examiners (who may elect to be represented by proxy by one of their number).
 The MD may attend in an advisory capacity.
 The main meetings will be held before the examination papers are approved, to compile a paper from the question bank, and afterwards to check gradings, but others shall be held as needed.
-The board’s role is to:
+The Board’s role is to:

 Minutes of all meetings shall be distributed to all members and (where appropriate) be made available publicly.
 All business and assessment is carried out in the English language.

 A number of individuals are involved in the assessment procedures.
 Their roles (which are given in more detail in section 3 herein) are as follows:

 The Chief Examiner – to have overall responsibility for setting assessment tasks and ensuring they are correctly marked, and to chair the Assessment Board.

 Practical Examiner(s) – to undertake viva examination of candidates for the practical component of an assessment scheme and production of written feedback.